pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix2-google-scholar.md

 <meta name="citation_pdf_url" content="http://www.example.com/content/271/20/11761.full.pdf">
 ```

-The **\'93Citation_pdf_url\'94** metatag tells the indexing system which file to associate with this metadata, and provides a direct URL to the article galley.
+The '```<meta name="citation_pdf_url"/>``` tells the indexing system which file to associate with this metadata, and provides a direct URL to the article galley.

 You can review the metatags for one of your articles by going to the landing page for the article, then viewing the HTML source.
 Usually you can do this by right clicking on the page and selecting view page source-Inspect element-Developer tools, -  or using a keyboard command, depending on which browser you use.

 ![](./assets/google-scholar-guide-atelie-site.png)

-Once viewing the source code of your article page, you can search the HTML source for \'93citation_\'94 to view metatags.
+Once viewing the source code of your article page, you can search the HTML source for "citation_" to view metatags.
 This process can be used to test and troubleshoot many of the OJS indexing errors described in this guide.
-\

 ![](./assets/google-scholar-guide-meta-tags.png)
-\

 # Troubleshooting Google Scholar indexing problems for Journal Managers and Editors

 If you notice that Google Scholar has not indexed or ceased indexing your journal, it could be due to inconsistencies between the journal's metadata and the Galley files.
 Metadata in the Tags & Galley should match precisely.
 Some common discrepancies include: